 - 1. Soil loss calculations using the presently approved NRCS calculation methodology shall be documented and included in the participant file for review during spot checks. - 2.
 In order to be eligible for cost-share, producers must be fully implementing a current Nutrient Management Plan (NMP) on all agricultural production acreage contained within the field that this practice will be implemented on.
 The NMP must comply with all requirements set forth in the Nutrient Management Training and Certification Regulations (4VAC50-85 et seq.) and the Virginia Nutrient Management Standards and Criteria (revised July 2014); must be prepared and certified by a Virginia certified Nutrient Management Planner; and must be on file with the local District before any cost-share payment is made to the participant.
 Plans shall also contain any specific production management criteria designated in the BMP practice (4VACV50-85-130G). - 3.
-No nutrients from any sources are allowed between the harvesting of the previous crop and March 1 of the next calendar year, except that use of manure (with less than 40 lbs N. per acre tested value) is permitted if all of the following conditions are met: - i.
+No nitrogen and no phosphorus from any sources are allowed between the harvesting of the previous crop and March 1 of the next calendar year, except that use of manure (with less than 40 lbs N. per acre tested value) on up to 300 acres is permitted if all of the following conditions are met: - i.
 Animals are raised as part of the applicant's operation; - ii.
 Inadequate manure storage is available for the winter; - iii.
 There are no other vegetated acres available to safely utilize the manure; - iv.
 Manure is applied in accordance with a Nutrient Management Plan prepared by a Virginia certified Nutrient Management Planner. - 4.
-No nutrients may be applied at planting. - 5.
-If available as set forth in Section C.1. of this specification, cost-share is provided as a flat rate per acre incentive to encourage proper establishment of vegetative
+No nitrogen or phosphorus may be applied at planting. - 5.
+If available as set forth in Section C.1. of this specification, cost-share is provided as a flat rate per acre incentive to encourage proper establishment of vegetative cover and to offset a portion of the cost of seed and the seeding operation.

-- cover and to offset a portion of the cost of seed and the seeding operation. - 6.
-A good stand and good growth of vegetative winter cover must be obtained by December 15 to protect the area from nutrient leaching and runoff in the fall and winter.
-All cover crop plantings must maintain a minimum of 60% cover crop plant material on the enrolled acres through the lifespan of the practice. - 7.
+- 6. A good stand and good growth of vegetative winter cover must be obtained by December 15 to protect the area from nutrient leaching and runoff in the fall and winter.
+All cover crop plantings must maintain a minimum of 60% cover crop plant material on the enrolled acres through the lifespan of the practice.
+District staff will conduct field visits no later than February 28 to verify required cover has been established. - 7.
 The practice is intended to provide an incentive to keep a vegetative cover on cropland, which will help prevent the loss of nutrients, by reducing surface erosion and absorbing any excess nutrients from the soil.
 Current research indicates that early planting of winter rye maximizes the environmental benefit of cover crops in Virginia.
 The Harvestable Cover Crop option is designed to provide an incentive to farmers to provide year round vegetative cover on as much acreage as possible; it is not intended to subsidize winter crops produced for commodity purposes or land already in permanent grass. - 8.
 Harvesting for hay, haylage, silage, grain, or seed is permitted after March 14.
 Pasturing consistent with sound agronomic management is permitted as long as 60% cover is maintained through March 14. - 9.
 Land enrolled in this practice may not be enrolled in another state cover crop practice.
-Acres enrolled for this component are ineligible to receive payment for the WFA-NM Second Topdress Application of Nitrogen on Small Grain component. - 10.
-Select one of following species and/or mixtures of species to plant in all soils:
+Acres enrolled for this component are ineligible to receive payment for the WFA-NM Second Topdress Application of Nitrogen on Small Grain component.